Corporate governance and directors' duties in Ireland: overview

-The articles of a company can facilitate removal by the other directors in certain instances.
+The constitution of a company can facilitate removal by the other directors in certain instances.
 This process must be used bona fide in the interests of the company and not for an improper purpose.

 For listed companies, the Code recommends that contract and notice periods should not be longer than one year.

 Directors employed by the company

 Directors do not have to be employees of the company.
 In practice however, executive directors are frequently employed by the company, while non-executive directors are generally engaged under service contracts.